 Compensation claims can be expensive.
 Even a minor injury can result in a £1,000 claim.
 A compensation claim for a broken bone could cost £25,000 and a compensation claim for a serious injury could easily cost ten times that amount.

-Public liability insurance covers you if a compensation claim is made against you for something that you have done or failed to do, but it doesn’t cover you if a compensation claim is made against you because someone has been injured or their property has been damaged as a result of a defect in something that you have sold or supplied.
+By contrast, products liability works slightly differently.
+While public liability insurance covers you if a compensation claim is made against you for something that you have done or failed to do, it doesn’t cover you if a compensation claim is made against you because someone has been injured or their property has been damaged as a result of a defect in something that you have sold or supplied.

 This type of compensation claim is covered by products liability insurance.
 Products liability insurance is usually included as an additional section in a public liability insurance policy.